kiraksi/fresh-eye/README.md

 ## Additional Features:

-Training our machine learning fine tuning algorithm with additional fruits and vegetables: we would like to upload more tagged photos of more fresh produce so that it can identify the expiration date for a larger variety of fresh produce.
+- Training our machine learning fine tuning algorithm with additional fruits and vegetables: we would like to upload more tagged photos of more fresh produce so that it can identify the expiration date for a larger variety of fresh produce.
-Label reading capabilities for packaged foods: this will allow users to also be able to Notification features:
+- Label reading capabilities for packaged foods: this will allow users to also be able to add packaged foods to their trackers, leading to even less food waste.
+- Notification features: notify the user when something is about to go bad, so that they can promptly use it.
-Advanced food placement recommendations:
+- Advanced food placement recommendations: provide recommendations of how to organize the fridge so that fruit and produce will last longer.
-Syncing multiple cameras:
-Integrate with existing smart fridge technology:
-End of year produce summary:
-Cellphone camera imaging:
+- Syncing multiple cameras: intake information from multiple cameras to gather additional information about what is being stored in the fridge.
+- Integrate with existing smart fridge technology: smart fridge technology already has the camera and produce/fruit identification technology.
+By building upon this, we will be able to reach more customers and make a bigger impact.
+- End of year produce summary: inform customers of their produce consumption and waste so they can further improve their habits.
+It will also lead to more word of mouth customer acquisition.
+- Cellphone camera imaging: allow for our functionality to be used on the go.
+This will also be used for food that is stored outside of the fridge.

 ## Getting Started:
 - Clone this repo to your local machine